What is medicare?

 - Yearly “Wellness” visit

-- Long-term care (also called custodial care)
+- Long-term care (custodial care)

 - Most dental care

-- Eye examinations related to prescribing glasses
+- Eye examinations for prescribing glasses

 - Cosmetic surgery

-- Hearing aids and exams for fitting them
+- Hearing aids and fitting exams

 - Routine foot care